AFFINITY: The upgraded software (Affinity V3.1) from Canva has an amazing new RAW conversion option with tonal presets. It's worth trying...

 The Olympus SCP was a great idea from the 4/3 DSLR days.
 Picture source.

-Have you ever wondered why reviewers rejected the Olympus Pen F when it was launched in 2016?
-One of the many "size and capture" myths is large sensors produce better image quality with more colors.
-Global marketing departments pushed back when Olympus gave Pen F users more access to the TruePic ART Processor's data while tweaking their JPEG Colors with the new Creative Dial.
+Have you ever wondered why reviewers rejected the Olympus Pen F in 2016?
+One of the many "size and capture" myths is larger sensors produce "more" colors.
+Global marketing departments pushed back when Olympus introduced the Creative Dial and access to the TruePic ART Controller.
+The Pen F was the first consumer camera that adjusted individual colors versus creating global color effects.

 It's fascinating that camera manufacturers never used sensor and CPU data to give us more options like calculated hyperfocal distances, Aperture plus Shutter effects, focus stacking, and fill-in flash info on the camera's display.
 Modern motorcars are great examples of using available processed data to enhance the driving experience.
 For example, how often do we increase our ISO without knowing it's possible to drop the ISO with 1EV when changing the focus and exposure combinations?